blessingekwere/Adventure-Works-Customer-Spending-Pattern/README.md

 * Consider upselling or cross-selling opportunities to customers who have purchased a particular product or service.
 * Better ways to reduce costs should be considered without sacrificing quality, such as negotiating better prices with suppliers or optimizing inventory management.
 * Customer spending patterns should continuously be monitored and analyzed to identify new opportunities for growth or improvement.

+***The End***
+Thank you so much for reading and going through this project Your comments and recommendations will be highly appreciated :blush: